Cosmogenic Origin of KM3-230213A: Delayed Gamma-Ray Emission from A Cosmic-Ray Transient: Discussions

 For known transient sources such as radio-loud AGNs, a significant electromagnetic counterpart is expected.
 Earlier studies of blazars invoking cosmogenic $\gamma$-rays indicate appreciable interactions within the sources \citep[see, e.g.,][]{Keivani:2018rnh, MAGIC:2022gyf, Das:2022nyp} leading to a considerable hadronic component in X-rays and $\gamma$-rays.
 Similarly, in the case of gamma-ray bursts (GRBs), a prompt $\gamma$-ray/X-ray emission or extended multiwavelength afterglow emission is expected.
 The non-detection of high-energy neutrinos from GRBs by IceCube \citep{IceCube:2014jkq, IceCube:2017amx} has severely constrained cosmic-ray acceleration during the prompt emission phase.
 Sub-threshold $\gamma$-ray sources, including transients, that are not included in Fermi catalogues have been proposed \citep{Sherman:2025gir}.
 For radio-quiet AGNs or Seyfert galaxies, reprocessed GeV-TeV $\gamma$-rays contribute to a significant X-ray emission \citep{Kheirandish:2021wkm, Murase:2022dog}.
 Hence, the time delay between a prompt neutrino produced near the source and its electromagnetic counterpart may pose difficulties with known transient models \citep{Das:2025vqd}.
+Thus, the exact nature of the transient is difficult to derive without an electromagnetic counterpart.
 However, the proximity of the KM3-230213A event to the Galactic plane may have hindered source identification due to Galactic foreground emission.